Help us improve your experience.

 Application Policy

 The “who,” “what,” and “how” come together with Application Policy.
 The Mist intent-driven model simplifies manually generating routes and security policies through Junos OS on the SRX Series with thousands of lines of code.
 It also simplifies deploying a Session Smart Router for those transitioning from a Conductor-based Session Smart deployment to WAN Assurance.
 You no longer need explicit permissions and interface assignments to get up and running.
-WAN Assurance is zero-trust.
-This is both implied and part of the intent-driven model.
-You must explicitly grant permission to a Network for access to an Application, or it will not route.
+WAN Assurance is zero trust.
+This feature is both implied and part of the intent-driven model.
+You must explicitly grant permission to allow a Network to access to an Application.
+Otherwise, it will not route.

 Order only matters when egressing your local network on the Juniper® Networks Session Smart™ Router.
-The Session Smart Router is a router that uses the most specific matches.
-This means that using Mist Traffic Steering isn’t necessary for local traffic.
-Importantly, using a block in your Traffic Steering does not work with SVR, as it undermines the proprietary process.
-If a device, subnet, or network shouldn’t have access to an Application, do not create traffic steering for it.
+The Session Smart Router uses the most specific matches.
+As a result, traffic steering isn’t necessary for local traffic.
+Also, using a block in your Traffic Steering does not work with SVR, as it undermines the proprietary process.
+If you don't want a device, subnet, or network to access an Application, don't create traffic steering for that device.

 Characteristics of Application Policy on the Juniper® SRX Series Firewall: